 A partner is defined as a person who takes part or engages in some activity with others.
-A partnership is an association of two or more people who contribute money or property to carry on a joint business and who share profits and losses in a certain proportion.
+A partnership is an association of two or more people who contribute money or property to carry on a joint business and who share profits and losses in on a joint business and who share profits and losses in a certain proportion.